golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 {% alert level="info" %}

-    If you have encountered problems, contact us on [discord channel](https://chat.golem.network/):
+    If you have encountered problems, contact us on [Discord channel](https://chat.golem.network/):
 {% /alert  %}

 #### Start the service